lemairetheo/R-type/doxygenConfig/mainPage.md

 - **`shared/`**: Common libraries shared between client and server.
 - **`utils/`**: Utility scripts and tools.

-## Getting Started
-To set up and run the project, follow the instructions in the `globalArchitecture.md`.

 ---
-_Generated with Doxygen._
+_Generated with Doxygen and made with love._